Hanging Out in Hong Kong

 Figuring Out Travel Plans and Camera Updates

 The days have flown by in Hong Kong.
-We have already been here for two weeks and intend to stay a bit longer.
+We've already been here for two weeks and plan to stay a bit longer.
 Di had a persistent cough and was under the weather again last week.

 Thus, we have decided to stay put, in rest and recovery mode, until the end of the month and have postponed any decisions regarding our next moves.